dgl/httphere/README.md

     ./httphere

 (This will serve the current directory, doing this in your home directory may be a bad idea.
-Better to store it in your ~/bin)
+Better to store it in your ~/bin, then run it in a specific directory.)

 Why?
 ====